mureinik/sofgl/README.md

 **Happy Braging**

 ### Introduction:-
-_SOFGL is a hack which allows you to show your StackOverflow flair on linkedin like you see in [this](https://www.linkedin.com/in/vipul-bhardwaj-172a50145/) profiles media_.
+Trying to show your StackOverflow flair on Linkedin or adding your profile is a pain as there is no official way to do it.
+[Methods](https://meta.stackexchange.com/questions/287095/how-to-show-my-stack-exchange-flair-on-linkedin) which appear in StackOverflow answers are overly complicated.
+So I created _SOFGL is a hack which allows you to show your StackOverflow flair on linkedin like you see in [this](https://www.linkedin.com/in/vipul-bhardwaj-172a50145/) profiles media_.

 ### How to do it:-
 Step 1:- Fork or clone this repo.